Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

   * Fairness and Accountability: Address ethical considerations related to fairness and accountability in model predictions.
   * Feedback Loops: Explain how user feedback is incorporated to improve model performance.
   * User-Friendly Outputs: Detail efforts made to present model outputs in a user-friendly and understandable manner.
   * Continuous Improvement: Explain how the model's performance is monitored and outline plans for iterative improvements and updates based on ongoing evaluations.

 ## Explain AI Product Use Cases:
 An AI product is only as good as its usability and the ease with which users can interact with it[^15].
 Developers can use the following guidelines to ease users' adoption.
+1. Overview of the Product: Start by providing an overview of the AI product, including its purpose, main features, and capabilities.
+This helps users understand what the product does and how it can help them.
+2. User Scenarios: Provide specific examples or scenarios that illustrate how users can use the product in their daily lives or work.
+This helps users visualize how the product can be applied to real-world situations and solve their problems.
+These scenarios should include:
+  - a.
+Context about the user's situation or environment.
+This helps users understand the scenario and relate it to their own experiences.
+ -  b.
+A clearly articulated problem statement that explains the challenge that the user is facing.
+This helps users understand the motivation behind using the AI product and how it can help address their needs.
+ -   c.
+The goals or objectives that the user wants to achieve.
+This helps users understand what they are trying to accomplish with the AI product and how it fits into their workflow or activities.
+-   d.
+An explanation how the user interacts with the AI product to achieve their goals.
+-   e.
+The benefits or outcomes that the user experiences as a result of using the AI product.
+-  f.
+A description of the end result or resolution of the scenario.
+This helps users understand the impact of using the AI product and how it contributes to their overall success.
-1. User Onboarding: Provide a user-friendly setup process, guiding users through the initial steps to use the AI product.
+3. User Onboarding: Provide a user-friendly setup process, guiding users through the initial steps to use the AI product.
 Offer tutorials or guides explaining key features and functionalities and provide customer support for end users.
-2. Input Data Preparation: Specify the required format for input data, ensuring users understand how to structure the data.
-Implement validation mechanisms to catch errors in input data.
-3. Parameter Tuning: Identify and communicate parameters that users can tune based on their needs.
-Provide default settings but allow customization for diverse use cases.
 4. Feedback Mechanisms: Establish channels for users to provide feedback on the AI product's performance.
 Encourage users to report issues or suggest improvements.
 Stay attuned to evolving user needs and adapt the product accordingly.
 5. Monitoring and Analytics: Provide users with dashboards displaying key performance metrics.
 Enable users to monitor the AI product's performance over time.
 6. Adaptability to Data Changes: Implement mechanisms to detect and alert users to changes in the input data distribution.
 Provide guidance on adapting the model to new data.